Struggling US grid operator asks people to cut electricity use in storm Elliott

 Households were being asked to lower thermostats, postpone using major appliances and turn off non-essential lights and appliances.

+Follow the latest updates on Winter Storm Elliott on The Independent’s live blog.

-At least 12 people have been killed in multiple vehicle collisions during the perilous winter storm as thousands were left stranded at airports on Christmas Eve and power outages rippled across regions.
+At least 12 people were killed in multiple vehicle collisions during the perilous winter storm as thousands were left stranded at airports on Christmas Eve and power outages rippled across regions.

+Four people died in a 46-vehicle pile-up in whiteout conditions on the Ohio Turnpike on Friday, officials said.
+Other fatalities were confirmed in Kentucky, Oklahoma and Kansas.

 More than 1.6 million customers are without power across the US with nearly half a million homes impacted in North Carolina.
 Tens of thousands are also in blackout in Tennessee, Maine, Alabama, and New York.

-Airline cancellations topped 5,700 US flights on Friday as blizzards, whiteouts, icy rain and freezing, powerful winds stretched from the Canadian border south to the Rio Grande, Gulf Coast and central Florida, and from the Pacific Northwest to the Eastern Seaboard.
-Wind chill is driving temperatures to minus 40 degrees in western states.
+Around 5,700 US flights were cancelled on Friday as blizzards, whiteouts, icy rain and freezing, powerful winds stretched from the Canadian border to the Rio Grande.

+Around 1,000 flights were canceled on Saturday, according to tracking website FlightAware’s “Misery Map”.

+Amtrak trains has also canceled services throughout the Christmas period.
+In the midwest, multi-vehicle collisions in whiteout conditions have led to fatalities.
+Public officials are urging drivers to reconsider travel plans due to the dangers and lengthy delays.

 Join our new commenting forum